ZilchEngine/ZilchDocs/zero_source_documentation/making_an_installer.markdown

 How to build an Zero for an installer (not actually making the installer, just the exe):

 1. The first thing you have to do to build zero is have a copy of it.
 You  must check out the ZeroCore depo.
-This should check out the necessary sub-depos of Tools, ExtensionLibraries, StandardLibraries, and Zilch.
+This should check out the necessary sub-depos of Tools, ExtensionLibraries, StandardLibraries, and Nada.

   - To actually make the installer you also need to checkout the DevTools repo into the Zero folder, that is you should have `Zero/DevTools/OpenDevTools.cmd`.